The Hawaiians have a beautiful spiritual practice of Ho’oponopono and forgiveness.

-A while back I had a private conversation, as well as a public Facebook Live, with my friend Maia.
-She had read my first book, Come Back Strong, and told me how she had wanted me to be angrier.
+I had a private conversation and a public Facebook Live with my friend Maia.
+She had read my first book, Come Back Strong, and told me she wanted me to be angrier.

-One of the things I love about Maia is that she is very in tune with her anger, and uses it as a way to fully express her heart and soul’s cry.
+One of the things I love about Maia is that she is very in tune with her anger, and uses it to express her heart and soul’s cry fully.
 She also loves a good F-bomb.

-I thought about this and realized that there were plenty of times on this journey, as well as in my life when I have indeed been angry.
+I thought about this and realized that there were plenty of times on this journey and in my life when I have been angry at life circumstances.
 In the early stages of my first book, my friend Susan called me out on it.
-As she read one of the beta versions, she could feel my anger in the pages.
+She could feel my anger in the pages as she read one of the beta versions.
 And she let me know it didn’t work.
-She was also quick to remind me that as long as I was angry, I couldn’t fully heal myself, and I would fall short in my quest to help others.
+She also quickly reminded me that as long as I was angry, I couldn’t experience personal healing, and I would fall short in my quest to help others.

-My writing has always been therapeutic.
-Whether journalling to myself, prayers to God, or writing a book to the world, it is an invaluable tool for me to process my emotions, choose forgiveness, and inspire others to live a life of true health, love, laughter, and freedom.
+My writing has always been part of my personal healing process through trauma, challenges, and life’s difficulties and setbacks.
+Whether journalling to myself, praying to God or writing a book to the world, it is an invaluable tool to process my emotions, choose forgiveness, and inspire others to live a life of true health, love, laughter, and freedom on a regular basis.

-This week I was reading Unleash Your Inner Money Babe: Uplevel Your Money Mindset and Manifest $1,000 In 21 Days (amazon affiliate link) by Kathrin Zenkin and I learned about a Hawaiian healing practiced called ho’oponopono.
-I have done similar exercises in the past where I spoke or wrote about my anger or lack of forgiveness toward someone or something.
-I would then follow it by speaking an affirmation out loud, something like “I forgive you.
+This week I was reading Unleash Your Inner Money Babe: Uplevel Your Money Mindset and Manifest $1,000 In 21 Days (amazon affiliate link) by Kathrin Zenkin, and I learned about the Hawaiian practice of ho’oponopono and forgiveness.
+I have done similar exercises where I spoke or wrote about my anger or lack of forgiveness toward someone or something.
+I would then follow it by saying a simple phrase or affirmation like “I forgive you.
 I forgive me.
 I release you.
 I send you light and love.”

-The thing about forgiveness is that it is something we choose, multiple times and sometimes daily.
+Forgiveness practices are something we choose, multiple times and sometimes daily.
 It is something we do for self-care, self-love and ultimately for survival.
+It can help eliminate negative feelings and unwanted energies and is worth incorporating into daily life.
 It often has nothing to do with another person or situation.
-It is about releasing ourselves so that we can allow energy and love to flow into and through our lives.
-It is how we heal, how we grow and expand, and how we prosper.
+It is about releasing ourselves to allow energy and love to flow into and through our lives.
+It is how we heal, how we grow and expand, how we prosper and how we ignite the process of healing.

-This is in alignment with much of what I’ve learned and even wrote about in my book: to heal, to love, to forgive and improve and live a life of passion and purpose, we have to go within.
-It’s kind of counter-intuitive when so many of us look externally for solutions.
+This aligns with much of what I’ve learned and even written about in my book: to heal, love, forgive and improve and live a life of passion and purpose, we must go within.
+It’s counter-intuitive when so many of us look externally for solutions.

-Check out the Secret Hawaiian System for Wealth, Health, Peace, and More (amazon affiliate link) and the four-stage process of ho’oponopono as suggested by Dr. Haleaka Hew Len.
-PhD in his interview with Joe Vitale (Amazon affiliate link).
-I encourage you to try it out with anyone or anything in your life that needs healing and forgiveness.
+Check out the Secret Hawaiian System for Wealth, Health, Peace, and More and the four-stage ho’oponopono process as suggested by Dr. Haleaka Hew Len.
+Ph.D. in his interview with Joe Vitale.
+I encourage you to try this Hawaiian Prayer out with anyone or anything in your life that needs healing and forgiveness.

-Think about an area in your life where you are angry, have unforgiveness, or need healing.
+Think about an area where you have bad feelings, are angry, have unforgiveness, or need healing.
 Truly feel it.
 Once you identify it, say the following out loud with feeling: